Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 10. Forever21

 Once the offer ends, the recipients should be aware of it.
-How?
 You can insert a fallback notification to let your customers know the coupon is no longer valid.

 Additionally, Forever21 inserted the "set a reminder" button.
 You can set one, too.
 This should be a link to Google Calendar/iCalendar — a good way to ensure your emails are anticipated.